prathmeshbijjargi/go-sample-app/README.md

 Sample App for Razorpay GO Integration

 # Demo
-You can see a demo of the php-testapp by opening up the `form.html` file on your browser.
+You can see a demo of the GO-testapp by opening up the `form.html` file on your browser.
 Follow the steps below:
 1. Enter your key id / key secret in the form.go file.
 2. If you'd like a currency other than INR, change the displayCurrency to whatever currency you'd like.